-The list of things that can trigger the check engine light is pretty lengthy but first things first if the light comes on, you should first check to see if the gas cap is loose as a loose cap sends an error message to the car’s computer, reporting a leak in the vapor recovery system.
+The list of things that can trigger the check engine light is pretty lengthy but first things first if the light comes on, you should first check to see if the gas cap is loose as a loose cap sends an error message to the car’s computer, reporting a leak in the vapour recovery system.
 If the gas cap is loose, tighten it and continue driving.
 Even after tightening, it will take some time for the light to go off.

 The check engine light is most commonly caused by one of five factors; the O2 sensor, a loose gas cap, the catalytic converter, the mass airflow sensor or the vehicle’s spark plug wires.
 Most of which are rather inexpensive problems to repair.